isomerpages/pmo-nccs/_climate-change-and-singapore/3d-water-resource-management.md

 **Our Resilient Water Resources**

 NEWater and desalinated water are not dependent on rainfall, and can be used to supplement water from local reservoirs in an extended dry spell.
-NEWater and desalinated water will meet 70% of Singapore's water demand by 2030.
+NEWater and desalinated water will meet 70 per cent of Singapore's water demand by 2030.

-The capacity for these two sources of water will be further increased to meet up to 80% of our water demand by 2060.
+The capacity for these two sources of water will be further increased to meet up to 80 per cent of our water demand by 2060.